Barbara McClintock: Legacy

 Many recent biographical works on women in science feature accounts of McClintock's work and experience.
 She is held up as a role model for girls in such works of children's literature as Edith Hope Fine's Barbara McClintock, Nobel Prize Geneticist, Deborah Heiligman's Barbara McClintock: Alone in Her Field and Mary Kittredge's Barbara McClintock.
 A recent biography for young adults by Naomi Pasachoff, Barbara McClintock, Genius of Genetics, provides a new perspective, based on the current literature.

 On May 4, 2005, the United States Postal Service issued the "American Scientists" commemorative postage stamp series, a set of four 37-cent self-adhesive stamps in several configurations.
 The scientists depicted were Barbara McClintock, John von Neumann, Josiah Willard Gibbs, and Richard Feynman.
 McClintock was also featured in a 1989 four-stamp issue from Sweden which illustrated the work of eight Nobel Prize-winning geneticists.
-A small building at Cornell University and a laboratory building at Cold Spring Harbor Laboratory were named for her.
+A laboratory building at Cold Spring Harbor Laboratory was named for her.
 A street has been named after her in the new "Adlershof Development Society" science park in Berlin.

-Barbara McClintock Hall, a residence hall at Cornell University, was named for her.
+A 103,835 square-foot residence hall at Cornell University was named for McClintock in 2022.

-Some of McClintock's personality and scientific achievements were referred to in Jeffrey Eugenides's 2011 novel The Marriage Plot, which tells the story of a yeast geneticist named Leonard who suffers from bipolar disorder.
+Some of McClintock's personality and scientific achievements were referred to in Jeffrey Eugenides's 2011 novel The Marriage Plot, which tells the story of a yeast geneticist named Leonard who has bipolar disorder.
 He works at a laboratory loosely based on Cold Spring Harbor.
 The character reminiscent of McClintock is a reclusive geneticist at the fictional laboratory, who makes the same discoveries as her factual counterpart.

 Judith Pratt wrote a play about McClintock, called MAIZE, which was read at Artemesia Theatre in Chicago in 2015, and was produced in Ithaca NY, the home of Cornell University, in February–March 2018.

+McClintock’s life continue to inspire novels and essays that reinterpret her life through imaginative storytelling, reflecting her enduring influence on both science and culture., including Rachel Pastan’s novel In the Field (2021), which the author describes as an imaginative re-creation of the scientist’s solitude, dedication, and unconventional career.